On the third largest prime divisor of an odd perfect number: Introduction

-Third, we have the following question: Are there infinitely many $\sigma_{2,2}$ pairs?
-We strongly suspect that the answer is no. We have the following heuristic: Inequality \ref{t_n approximate inequality} implies that $t_n$ grows at least like $4^n$.
+Third, we have the following question.
+Are there infinitely many $\sigma_{2,2}$ pairs?
+We strongly suspect that the answer is no. We have the following heuristic: Inequality (\ref{t_n approximate inequality}) implies that $t_n$ grows at least like $4^n$.
 The probability that $t_n$ is prime should be bounded above by $\frac{1}{\log 4^n} = \frac{1}{(\log 4) n}$.
 Thus, the probability that both $t_n$ and $t_{n+1}$ are prime should be bounded above $\frac{C}{n^2}$ for some constant $C$.
-But $\sum_{n=1}^\infty \frac{C}{n^2}$ is a convergent series, so if we go out far enough, the probability that their are any more such pairs should get very small.
+But $\sum_{n=1}^\infty \frac{C}{n^2}$ is a convergent series, so if we go out far enough, the probability that there are any more such pairs should get very small.

 Finally, in our last remark concerning $\sigma_{2,2}$ pairs, we prove one more minor result.
 We do not need this result here, but include it for three reasons.
 First, this lemma would likely be useful for extending the results in this paper or tightening those results.
 Second, this lemma can be thought of as a substantial restriction on what the graph of an odd perfect number can look like.
-Third, this lemma is an interesting restriction on what $\sigma_{2,2}$ pairs look like in its own right.
+Third, this lemma itself is an interesting restriction on what $\sigma_{2,2}$ pairs look like.